wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 For inbound transfers they can consume, verify and process Wormhole messages containing a token bridge payload.

-There will be four different payloads:
+There will be five different payloads:

 * `Transfer` - Will trigger the release of locked tokens or minting of wrapped tokens.
+* `TransferWithPayload` - Will trigger the release of locked tokens or minting of wrapped tokens, with additional domain-specific payload.
 * `AssetMeta` - Attests asset metadata (required before the first transfer).
 * `RegisterChain` - Register the token bridge contract (emitter address) for a foreign chain.
 * `UpgradeContract` - Upgrade the contract.